 Aho scores 2, including 0T winner, as Hurricanes beat Bruins

-" Finnish winger Sebastian Aho seems to be coming along nicely in his rookie season with the Carolina Hurricanes.
-Aho scored his second goal of the game 1:34 into overtime to lift Carolina to a 4-3 victory over the Boston Bruins in the NHL on Sunday.
+Sebastian Aho's second goal of the game, 1:34 into overtime, lifted the Carolina Hurricanes to a 4-3 victory over the Boston Bruins on Sunday.
+Derek Ryan and Jay McClement also scored for the Hurricanes , and Camm Ward finished with 32 saves.

 Add your comments below